-“After you have done this, THEN you can move on to saying the same for friends, family, and eventually strangers and all living creatures,” adds Erstling.
+“After you have done this, then you can move on to saying the same for friends, family, and eventually strangers and all living creatures,” adds Erstling.

 Beginning with yourself may seem selfish, but it’s a valuable principle in life.
 And, it certainly applies to lending money to others.

 Let’s say that you recently lost an income source or are in the midst of paying back an emergency medical procedure.
-In these situations, you probably aren’t in the best finanical position to help others.
+In these situations, you probably aren’t in the best financial position to help others.
 As such, you don’t want to put any additional financial strain on yourself.

 As a general rule of thumb, the following should be top of mind; “If you cannot afford to lose it, don’t lend it.”